webmetic/Stock-Trading-Simulator-in-Python-by-metic/README.md

 ![image](https://user-images.githubusercontent.com/74499053/134215255-d8804994-3b99-4dfe-9e86-753b8a9c2759.png)

+I have 50 popular stocks in my list and they update every 4 seconds (4 Seconds in Simulation = 1 Day in Real Life).
+This gives better performance.

 Download stock data on the excel file using this: https://stackoverflow.com/questions/32545316/how-to-write-data-to-excel-using-python-for-stock-data-being-pulled-from-yahoo (I DID NOT CODE THE ABOVE AND PLEASE CREDIT THEM IF POSSIBLE)

 Download the above folder and run the python file (named 'Stock Trading Simulator.py') Make sure all the files (inside the folder are always) inside the same folder(same file path).